 We miss her every day.

-We respect everyones opinions & decisions to things they face during their lives, we do not judge.
+We respect everyone’s opinions and decisions about things they face during their lives.
+We do not judge.

 Please respect our decisions too and keep judgement to yourselves.